pbulsink/Resume/readme.md

 **f1dataR Package**\
 *Author & Maintainer* **2022 -- Present**\

-Developed and maintain an R package that bridges the gap between R and Formula 1 data, leveraging a Python library
+Developed and maintain an R package that simplifies accessing Formula 1 data, leveraging a Python library

-Ensured seamless data access by maintaining the R--Python interface via the 'reticulate' package

 Responded to user and custodian feedback by addressing CRAN (Comprehensive R Archive Network) demands and handling issues raised on